magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mc-42528-graphql-query-categorylist-shows-both-assigned-and-unassigned-categories.md

 labels: QPT patches,Quality Patches Tool,QPT,MQP,Magento,QPT 1.1.4,Adobe Commerce,on-premises,cloud infrastructure,GraphQL query,categorylist,2.4.3,2.4.3-p1
 ---

-The MC-42528 patch solves the issue where the GraphQL query of `categoryList` returns both assigned and unassigned categories.
+The MC-42528 patch solves the issue where the GraphQL query of `categoryList` returns both assigned and unassigned categories when the Browsing Category of a particular category is set to "Denny".
 This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.1.4 is installed.
 The patch ID is MC-42528.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.4.

 ## Affected products and versions